mjstewart/rejig/README.md

 ```

-combined with `--border-bottom`, frames the import section as a whole.

 ## `--border-bottom`

 For visual purposes, an 80 character dashed comment is inserted after the last import if one exists.

+combined with `--border-top`, frames the import section as a whole.

 ```
 module My.App